buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

 The Canvas helped us create a plan to tackle the most important waste and exploit our constraint.

-Generating consensus and motivating the team is key to getting these improvements done.
+Generating consensus, motivating the team, and key stakeholders is key to getting these improvements done.
 We have a small team and these are ambitious goals, but we’re not going to work on everything at once.
 We started by talking about what is the current state, then we defined the goals and the future state we want to achieve.
 We also defined “baby steps” that we can start taking right now to get us closer to our goals, and the metrics we can use to track the progress towards the goals.
 We also acknowledged the possible issues, risks and limitations.

 At this point, as a team, we have identified the most important problems to solve, and have made a plan to solve them.
 Next, we need to talk about how to incorporate these plans into our daily work, which we did in session 4.